awesomeeng/awesome-log/docs/API.md

 * * *

-<a name="AwesomeLog.init"></a>
+<a name="AwesomeLog+init"></a>

-### AwesomeLog.init(config) ⇒ <code>void</code>
+### awesomeLog.init(config) ⇒ <code>void</code>
 Initializes AwesomeLog for usage.
 This should be called very early in your application,in the entry point if possible.
-You may only initialize if AwesomeLog is not running, which is done by calling`start()`.
+You may only initialize if AwesomeLog is not running, which is done by calling`start()`, so do this before `start()`.
 This method takes an optional configuration object.
 This configuration object is mergedwith the default configuration to produce the overall configuration.
 Below is thedefault configuration values:```config = {  history: true,  historySizeLimit: 100,  historyFormatter: "default",  levels: "access,error,warn,info,debug",  disableLoggingNotices: false, // true if this is a child process  loggingNoticesLevel: "info",  writers: [],  backlogSizeLimit: 1000,  disableSubProcesses: false,  scopeMap: null,  scopeCatchAll: "info"}```If no writers are provided, a default Console Writer is added to the configuration.```config.writes = [{ name: "console", type:  "default", // "subprocess" if this is a child process levels: "*", formatter: default", // "subprocess" if this is a child process options: {}}];```Initialization is responsible for taking the `config.levels` parameters,transforming it into LogLevel objects, and ensuring that the log shortcutmethods are created.
 See also @see ./docs/LogLevels.md

-**Kind**: static method of [<code>AwesomeLog</code>](#AwesomeLog)
+**Kind**: instance method of [<code>AwesomeLog</code>](#AwesomeLog)

 | Param | Type |
 | --- | --- |